 There are different types of unhelpful thought patterns.
 One of the most prevalent thoughts that teens engage in is “Catastrophising”, which is coming to the worst possible conclusion without any evidence.
 Another unhelpful thought pattern that is very common is “Mindreading”.
 For example, a teen may be walking into a classroom for the first time, and think that a particular student who is looking at them thinks that their outfit/hair/makeup, etc is not cool.

-You can help your teen settle in easier by helping them find a more realistic way of thinking about their situation.
-The idea is not to squash and dismiss those thoughts, but rather have a closer look at them.
+You can support your teen to settle in easier by helping them find a more realistic way of thinking about their situation.
+The idea is not to squash and dismiss those unhelpful thoughts, but rather have a closer look at them.
 Help your child to write the thoughts down and then ask questions such as “remember when you started your summer camp (or any other activity where they didn’t know many other children), how did you manage to make friends?”

 Or let them think about times when they were able to show their strengths.
 Gather as much evidence that you can where the child has shown coping skills, found their way, made friends etc.

 Once you have all the evidence, you can ask your child to come up with a more helpful way of thinking about starting secondary school.
 The new way of thinking might go something like: “Ok I am a bit nervous about starting a new school, it will take a few days to find my way around and make new friends, but I was able to do that in my summer camp”.

 In the case of “Mindreading”, ask your teen to come up with possible alternatives.
 What other thoughts might be going through the pupil’s head who is looking at your teen?
 It could be something like “I think I’ll get my hair coloured” or “I shouldn’t have shouted at my sister before I left school” etc.